There has been nothing short of a seismic shift in the weight loss space since new weight management medications such as Mounjaro came on the scene.

 As relatively new kids on the block, these medicines are a source of curiosity and intrigue.
 Are they a bit like other drugs we are more familiar with?

-• Are they for example a bit like an antibiotic?
-If so, a course of treatment would correct the biological problem (bacterial infection in the case of the antibiotic; faulty appetite signalling in the case of WMMs) and when you got to the end of the course, you would be better and could discontinue it with the beneficial changes intact.
+- Are they for example a bit like an antibiotic?
+If so, a course of treatment would correct the biological problem (bacterial infection in the case of the antibiotic; faulty appetite signalling in the case of WMMs) and when you got to the end of the course, you would be better and could discontinue the medication with the beneficial changes intact.

 Weight management medications are of course none of the above, but this might be a useful analogy for how they work.